luciusyeo/ip/docs/README.md

 - Always use the **task number** from the latest `list` output when marking done, unmarking, or deleting.
 - If a command fails (e.g., invalid number, wrong date format), Chani will display an error message.
 - Tasks are only saved when exiting using `bye`.
-- only Deadlines tasks require specific date/time formats; Chani will validate your input.
+- only Deadlines tasks require specific date/time formats (Chani will validate your input).

 ## Listing Tasks